bioteam/xml-qstat/init-scripts/README.txt

   1. The Apache Cocoon application server.
      MUST be running!

-  2. The perl daemon that caches XML status data.
-     Might be required if you are not using the qlicserver integration and/or the Java Command-Generator.

-  3. The httpi web-server.
+  2. The httpi web-server.
      Might be required, depending on which extras you need or if you aren't using the Java Command-Generator.

+  3. The perl daemon that caches XML status data.
+     Might be required if you are not using the Java Command-Generator and/or the qlicserver integration.

 Requirements
 ~~~~~~~~~~~~
-  - Obviously SGE should be up and running before these scripts are invoked
+  - SGE should be up and running before some of these scripts are invoked
   - Apache HTTPD server should also probably be available as well
   - The scripts here will have to be edited to reflect local site conditions